 For anything to be considered “alive”, it must be distinct and separate from the environment.
 From the perspective of life on Earth, a cell is the fundamental unit of life; in fact, one of the defining traits of life is being formed of at least one cell.
 This definition is arbitrary, based on the concept of life “as we know it”.
+If you want to see a review of really good book on life as we do not know it, look here.

 One of the essential characteristics of life is behavior.
 For a living organism to survive and eventually reproduce (which is the name of the game in evolution), it must be able to obtain information about the environment, process this information and finally “react” to it in order to enhance its chances of survival by capturing nourishment, by defending itself from a predator, etc. In multicellular organisms, certain cell types are specialized to perform these functions.
+One type of such cells are the neurons.

 Groups of neurons (nerve cells) are capable of such feats because they belong to a class of cells called “excitable cells”.
+What makes an excitable cell.
 All cells, excitable or not, must keep their internal and external environment isolated from each other.
 This is essential to sustain life.
 One aspect of this involves the difference between the concentration of ions (charged atoms, positive or negative) in or out of the cell.
 The two major players in animals are sodium and potassium ions (in plants the main players are calcium and chloride).

 When ions are present at different concentrations in and out of the cell, we say that the cell is “polarized”.
 All cells display this property.
 In the case of excitable cells, we call this the “resting potential”, which can be visualized as a voltage difference between the cell and its external environment.
 By convention, this voltage difference is assigned a negative value.
 These are really small voltages, in the milliVolt range (1/1000 Volts; for comparison, keep in mind that normal batteries, like the ones in a remote control, usually carry a charge of about 1.5 Volts).